Pelikantapeten/p3-dad-jokes/README.md

 ### Unfixed Bugs

 Currently working to solve the bugs in this list.
 They will be moved to the Bugs during development section when they are solved.

- - When a joke is rated with a number containing a . or a , the application crashes.

  - On the end screens: If an integer or float value is entered the application crashes.